 Ditch the File Cabinets

-If you have gone paperless, there is no more need for an archive of file cabinets stuffed with papers from days gone by.
-You can instead share all of your documents and files on a cloud-based system, which will make them easy to access in the office or while on the road.
+If you’ve gone paperless, there’s no more need for an archive of file cabinets with papers from days past.
+You can instead share all of your documents and files on a cloud-based system.
+This will make them easy to access in the office or while on the road.
 Services like Dropbox make it easy to store, manage, and access your documents from wherever you are; it can also help facilitate collaboration amongst your employees and customers, even when you are all hundreds of miles apart.

 Establish Good Business Rules